Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 An excellent example of HUGS’ work is the case of a group of animals – six miniature Shetland ponies, a moorland pony and a donkey – who were at risk of being slaughtered when their owner became too old to care for them.
 With our support, the HUGS team was able to save all eight of them, including Igor, a tiny white pony who suffers from dwarfism.
 Igor is now part of HUGS’ well-being program, providing support to children, veterans and the elderly.

-In another distressingly similar example, three rescued donkeys were destined to starve to death or worse – be slaughtered for their meat to feed to zoo animals – after their owner suddenly fell ill.
-We were able to help fund their specialized nutrition, medical treatment and stabling, saving them from the slaughterhouse.
+In another distressingly similar case, after their owner suddenly fell ill, three rescued donkeys were destined to starve to death or worse, be slaughtered for their meat to feed to zoo animals.
+We helped fund their specialized nutrition, medical treatment and stabling, saving them from the slaughterhouse.

 Sign up to our newsletter